-The most obvious benefit is that homeowners end up paying less in interest if they pay off their mortgage early.
-The fewer payments you make, the less in overall interest that you’ll pay your lender.
+A big benefit is that homeowners end up paying less in interest if they pay off their mortgage early.
+The fewer payments you make, the less in overall interest you'll pay your lender.
 This can translate into tens of thousands of dollars, or even more, depending on the value of your loan.
-Just be sure to clarify with your lender that you are putting your extra payments towards your principal rather than in interest payments.
+Just be sure to clarify with your lender that you are putting your extra payments toward your principal rather than in interest payments.

 Reduce Long-Term Debt

-Many mortgages last on average 30 years—or longer in some cases if a refinance is involved.
-While an individual’s current income may be sufficient in handling their mortgage payment, that may not always be the case if one decides to retire early.
-Not having to worry about the burden of paying off a mortgage during one’s retirement years when income is substantially less can be a big benefit.
+Many mortgages last 30 years—or longer in some cases if a refinance is involved.
+While your current income may be sufficient in handling their mortgage payment, that may not always be the case if your job changes or you retire.
+Not having to worry about paying off a mortgage during retirement when income is substantially less can be a big benefit.

-In addition, someone thinking about passing on their assets to their heirs may prefer to pay off their mortgage early, as well.
-This way, instead of passing on additional debt payments to beneficiaries, they can simply pass on a valuable asset.
+In addition, someone thinking about passing on their assets to their heirs may prefer to pay off their mortgage early.
+This way, instead of passing on additional debt payments to beneficiaries, they can provide a valuable asset.

 Improve Chances of Getting Another Loan

-While having a mortgage doesn’t damage your credit score—especially if you’re paying it on time—people who are looking to secure a large loan in the future could benefit from paying off their mortgage early because it reduces their debt-to-income ratio.
+Having a mortgage doesn’t damage your credit score if you’re paying it on time.
+But if you're looking to secure a large loan in the future, you might benefit from paying off your mortgage early because that reduces your debt-to-income ratio.

-A debt-to-income ratio measures the amount of debt you have in relation to the amount of money you have coming in.
-If the overall amount of money you owe to others is too close to the amount you bring in, many lenders may think twice before granting an additional loan.
+Debt-to-income ratio measures the amount of debt you have in relation to the amount of money you have coming in.
+If the amount you owe is too close to your income, lenders may think twice before granting another loan.